-Do you remember that D+ essay in high school?
+Do you remember that D+ report in high school?

-Let me help you avoid this scenario and save money on proofing.
+Let me help you avoid this problem and save money on proofing your company documentation.

-’Cause in the real world, the critics can be worse than Mr. Eley in sophomore English.
+’Cause in the real world, critics can be worse than your mom … or Mr. Eley in your sophomore English class.

-And each error can damage a professional reputation.
+And each error can hurt your professional reputation.

 1st: Know it’s important

-Maybe you still have problems with accuracy and clarity in documents.
+Maybe you still have trouble with accuracy and clarity in documents.

 I often hear: